saurav-shakya/saurav-shakya.github.io/README.md

 Right now, most of my time goes into **[Plany.Space](https://plany.space/)**

 A few things I care about:
-- Building things that are genuinely useful
+- Building things that are genuinely useful.
 - Learning deeply, not just fast
 - Moving quickly without cutting corners